antronerds/r2-tutorials/docs/Using_Datasets.md

 -   Adjust several parameters in the settings panel

 -   In R2, the samples are annotated with e.g. clinical data.
-Each group of annotated data is called a â€œTrackâ€� in R2.
+Each group of annotated data is called a "Track" in R2.
 These tracks can be used to split the group gene expression levels per track.

-1. Use â€œsingle datasetâ€� in field 1 and select the â€œTumor
-    Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2â€� dataset in
+1. Use "single dataset" in field 1 and select the "Tumor Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2" dataset in
     field 2.

-2. Choose â€œView multiple genes â€� in field 3 and Click Next
+2. Choose "View multiple genes " in field 3 and Click Next

 3. To illustrate the possibilities of the multiple gene view.
 Genes identified as classifiers for Medulloblastoma subtypes (Kool et al,